 - Adams Manufacturing 9303-60-3700 36-Inch Deluxe Garden Planter, Earth Brown

 - Adams Manufacturing 9303-48-3700 36-Inch Deluxe Garden Planter, White

 - Behrens 1GS 11 Gallon Round Galvanized Steel Tub

 The container, light and water tank

 Let’s start with the Click and Grow’s looks, which are overall quite attractive.
-Since this is meant to be an indoor garden, it’s safe to assume that it ...
+Since ...